Boy Scouts of America

 The requirements will be fed dynamically using the scout book integration

-• (a) Define "aircraft."
-Describe some kinds and uses of aircraft today.
-Explain the operation of piston, turboprop, and jet engines.
+• (d) Explain the operation of piston, turbine, and jet engines.

-• (b) Point out on a model airplane the forces that act on an airplane in flight.
+• (e) Using a model aircraft, describe the four forces that act on an aircraft in flight.

-• (e) Explain the purposes and functions of the various instruments found in a typical single-engine aircraft: attitude indicator, heading indicator, altimeter, airspeed indicator, turn and bank indicator, vertical speed indicator, compass, navigation (GPS and VOR) and communication radios, tachometer, oil pressure gauge, and oil temperature gauge.
+• (h) Explain the purposes and functions of the various instruments found in a typical single-engine aircraft: attitude indicator, heading indicator, altimeter, airspeed indicator, turn and bank indicator, vertical speed indicator, compass, navigation, communication, and engine performance indicators.

-• (b) Build a model FPG-9.
+• (a) Build a model FPG-9.
 Get others in your troop or patrol to make their own model, then organize a competition to test the precision of flight and landing of the models.

 • (a) Visit an airport.
 After the visit, report on how the facilities are used, how runways are numbered, and how runways are determined to be "active."

-• (c) Visit an aviation museum or attend an air show.
-Report on your impressions of the museum or show.
+• (d) Visit an aviation museum or attend an air show.
+Report on your impressions of the museum or show, and what you learned from the experience.

 Get the Aviation Merit Badge Pamphlet